-- Participate in a training program that consists of one afternoon in April and one full day in late August.
+- Participate in a training program that consists of one afternoon in April and one full-day in late August.
 The dates for the April and August training sessions are TBA.

 - Actively participate in the classroom during their assigned First-Year Experience class time.
 This will consist of one 75-minute class per week.

 - Meet outside of the classroom with their faculty partner as needed.
 Frequency of these meetings will be determined by the instructor and TA; however, it is recommended to meet once per week.
 TAs will help their faculty partner prepare classroom activities and course materials.

 - Attend trainings and monthly curriculum meetings (all held during Activities Period) throughout the fall semester.
-Information on when and where these meetings will be held will be distributed at training.
+Information on when and where these meetings will be held will be distributed at the August training.

 - Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.

 - Serve as a role model for new students entering Suffolk University.